r-kupin/webserv/README.md

 - Setup the server_names or not.
 - Execute CGI based on certain file extension (for example .php)
 - Turn on or off directory listing. (?)
+# Checklist
+## Check the code and ask questions
+- [x] Launch the installation of siege with homebrew.
+- [x] Ask explanations about the basics of an HTTP server.
+- [x] Ask what function the group used for I/O Multiplexing.
+- [x] Ask for an explanation of how does select() (or equivalent) work.
+- [x] Ask if they use only one select() (or equivalent) and how they've managed the server to accept and the client to read/write.
+- [x] The select() (or equivalent) should be in the main loop and should check file descriptors for read and write AT THE SAME TIME.
+If not, the grade is 0 and the evaluation process ends now.
+- [x] There should be only one read or one write per client per select() (or equivalent).
+Ask the group to show you the code from the select() (or equivalent) to the read and write of a client.
+- [ ] Search for all read/recv/write/send on a socket and check that, if an error is returned, the client is removed.
+- [ ] Search for all read/recv/write/send and check if the returned value is correctly checked (checking only -1 or 0 values is not enough, both should be checked).
+- [ ] If errno is checked after read/recv/write/send, the grade is 0 and the evaluation process ends now.
+- [ ] Writing or reading ANY file descriptor without going through the select() (or equivalent) is strictly FORBIDDEN.
+- [ ] The project must compile without any re-link issue.
+If not, use the 'Invalid compilation' flag.
+- [ ] If any point is unclear or is not correct, the evaluation stops.
+## Configuration
+In the configuration file, check whether you can do the following and
+test the result:
+- [ ] Search for the HTTP response status codes list on the internet.
+During this evaluation, if any status codes is wrong, don't give any related points.
+- [ ] Setup multiple servers with different ports.
+- [ ] Setup multiple servers with different hostnames (use something like: curl --resolve example.com:80:127.0.0.1 [http://example.com/](http://example.com/)).
+- [ ] Setup default error page (try to change the error 404).
+- [ ] Limit the client body (use: curl -X POST -H "Content-Type: plain/text" --data "BODY IS HERE write something shorter or longer than body limit").
+- [ ] Setup routes in a server to different directories.
+- [ ] Setup a default file to search for if you ask for a directory.
+- [ ] Setup a list of methods accepted for a certain route (e.g., try to delete something with and without permission).
+## Basic checks
+Using telnet, curl, prepared files, demonstrate that the following features work properly:
+- [ ] GET, POST and DELETE requests should work.
+- [ ] UNKNOWN requests should not result in a crash.
+- [ ] For every test you should receive the appropriate status code.
+- [ ] Upload some file to the server and get it back.
+## Check CGI
+Pay attention to the following:
+- [ ] The server is working fine using a CGI.
+- [ ] The CGI should be run in the correct directory for relative path file access.
+- [ ] With the help of the students you should check that everything is working properly.
+You have to test the CGI with the "GET" and "POST" methods.
+- [ ] You need to test with files containing errors to see if the error handling works properly.
+You can use a script containing an infinite loop or an error; you are free to do whatever tests you want within the limits of acceptability that remain at your discretion.
+The group being evaluated should help you with this.
+## Check with a browser
+- [ ] Use the reference browser of the team.
+Open the network part of it, and try to connect to the server using it.
+- [ ] Look at the request header and response header.
+- [ ] It should be compatible to serve a fully static website.
+- [ ] Try a wrong URL on the server.
+- [ ] Try to list a directory.
+- [ ] Try a redirected URL.
+- [ ] Try anything you want to.
+## Port issues
+- [ ] In the configuration file setup multiple ports and use different websites.
+Use the browser to ensure that the configuration works as expected and shows the right website.
+- [ ] In the configuration, try to setup the same port multiple times.
+It should not work.
+- [ ] Launch multiple servers at the same time with different configurations but with common ports.
+Does it work?
+If it does, ask why the server should work if one of the configurations isn't functional.
+Keep going.
+## Siege & stress test
+- [ ] Use Siege to run some stress tests.
+- [ ] Availability should be above 99.5% for a simple GET on an empty page with a siege -b on that page.
+- [ ] Verify there is no memory leak (Monitor the process memory usage.
+It should not go up indefinitely).
+- [ ] Check if there is no hanging connection.
+- [ ] You should be able to use siege indefinitely without having to restart the server (take a look at siege -b).

 # Config
 Like `nginx.conf` but with less functional supported.
 This project follows philosophy of forward compatibility - meaning that all valid configs for WebServ will be also valid for NGINX, and will work in exact same way *EXCEPT* for the [log](#log) and [upload_store](#upload_store) directive.
 More on that in dedicated sections.
 Feel free to consult the test configs provided in `test/test_resources`.